Table of Contents – click on link to find in document

 Teaching Assignments – The Personnel Department in consultation with the campus principals and the Director of Fine Arts assign teaching assignments.
 The Director of Fine Arts in concert with the campus principal has the authority to assign, reassign and/or transfer fine arts teachers based on the specific needs of our programs within our district.
 Any movement within the district will be upon the approval of the sending and receiving principals, along with the approval of the personnel department.
 A reassignment may be made for disciplinary reasons when termination of employment is deemed too harsh for the offense.

 Fine Arts Budgets – We maintain a centralized district budget in support of our Fine Arts programs.
 These accounts are serviced directly by Mr. Peach in coordination with the Fine Arts Facilitators and each program director.
+This team (facilitators & Mr. Peach) are considered to the District Fine Arts Budget Committee for prioritized recommendations submitted to the district for both Operations Budget and Over budget (or Capital Outlay) Requests.

 - Your budgets are broken down into a number of categories – the most basic of which consists of: